ZhangGroup-MITChemistry/OpenABC/README-explicit-ion-nucl-dev.md

 This is the note for the development of the branch "explicit-ion-nucl-dev".
 This branch is developed for doing explicit ion simulation of nucleosomes.
 The model was first applied in Ref [1] in LAMMPS, and here we aim to move the model to OpenMM thus we can use GPU acceleration.
 Basically the model is to add explicit ions to the SMOG+3SPN2 model framework with certain modifications.

 We mainly modify nonbonded terms, which include nonbonded contacts (including VDWL and hydration) and electrostatic interactions.
 There are three new types of CG atoms: sodium, magnesium, and chloride ions.
-For the modifications, the main technical challenge is to change the electrostatic potential from Debye-Huckel potential to unscreened Coulombic potential.
+For the modifications, our main challenge is: the electrostatic interactions require PME and some electrostatic pairs have distance dependent dielectric.
+Such distance dependent dielectric converges to constant at long distance.
+We use constant dielectric PME with additional term to correct the dielectric effects at short distance range.

-We use AA+ and AA- to represent amino acids with positive or negative charges, respectively.
+We use AA* to represent amino acids with positive (AA+) or negative (AA-) charges, respectively.

 ## Nonbonded potential